 By a tree, we mean an acyclic frame that contains an unique root from which each world is accessible, and in which every world which is not the root has a unique predecessor.
 The class of all trees is not quasimodal.
 The formula $(@i \diamond k \land @j \diamond k) \rightarrow$ $@i j$ (which states that a world cannot have two ancestors) is valid in every tree.
-However, using the three fundamental frame constructions applied to trees, one can build a frame in which this formula can be falsified.
+However, using the three fundamental frame constructions applied to trees, one can build a frame in which the 'unique root' property fails or this formula can be falsified.

-The class of worlds having at most n worlds (for each $n \ge 1$ ) is characterised by $\bigvee{0 \le x < y \le n} @{i_x} i_y$ , which is not preserved by disjoint union.
+The class of frames having at most n worlds (for each $n \ge 1$ ) is characterized by $\bigvee{0 \le x < y \le n} @{i_x} i_y$ , which is not preserved by disjoint union.
 Thus, this class is not quasimodal.

-Lemma 5.2 and especially theorem 5.7 rather suggest that among the frame classes that validate a given modal logic, any quasimodal classes tend to congregate among the larger ones.
+Theorem 5.7 shows that among the frame classes that validate a given modal logic, any quasimodal classes remain quasimodal when we add new frames to them.
 This is supported by an interesting behaviour that can be observed with the two latter classes of frames in the example just given.
-Indeed, any non-empty class of frames included in one of them is not quasimodal.
+Indeed, any non-empty class of frames included in one of them is not quasimodal (even if its modal logic is larger).

 Let us prove this result for the class of trees.
 The proof is very similar for the class of frames of at most n worlds.
 Let K be a non-empty class of frames included in the class of all trees.
 Thus, this class contains only trees, and formula $(@i \diamond k \land @j \diamond k) \rightarrow @i j$ is valid in it.
 However, one can, out of K, and with the three fundamental frame constructions, build a frame that is not a tree.
-Thus, K is not quasimodal.
+Thus, Kis not quasimodal.

 We might therefore conjecture that a class included in a non-quasimodal class of frames is not quasimodal.
 But this is wrong: for instance, the class of frames with an empty relation is quasimodal (it is elementary and modally definable) and included in the class of irreflexive frames, which is not quasimodal.
-A question that arises is: which conditions on a non-quasimodal class are needed to make every subclass of it non-quasimodal?
+A question that arises is: which conditions on a non-quasimodal class are needed to make every (non-empty) subclass of it non-quasimodal?
 By theorem 5.7, 'any subclass of it has the same modal logic' is a sufficient condition, but are there more enlightening ones?